 If the CPF does not provide the CPF outcome or does not provide it in due time, TSOs receive no procurement recommendation.
 TSOs, therefore, have to conduct the BC procurement locally.

-The establishment of the BC-platform in the market-based allocation process
+The establishment of the BC platform in the market-based allocation process

-This chapter explains the technical implementation process of building and operating the BC-platform.
-First, an overview is given of the entire process required for the BC-platform, from preparation and development to implantation and operation.
+This chapter explains the technical implementation process of building and operating the BC platform.
+First, an overview is given of the entire process required for the BC platform, from preparation and development to implantation and operation.
 Secondly, the definition of the CZCAOF blueprint is explained.
-Finally, the arguments for the decentralised approach for establishing the BC-platforms and the cooperation of application TSOs in a market-based allocation process are outlined.
+Finally, the arguments for the decentralised approach for establishing the BC platforms and the cooperation of application TSOs in a market-based allocation process are outlined.

-Steps required for the establishment of the BC-platform
+Steps required for the establishment of the BC platform

-The complete process of building the BC-platform for the market-based allocation process is shown in Figure 21 and is divided into three steps: Implementation Preparation, Technical Implementation, and Operation.
-Each step has a different colour, which means it is the responsibility of either All TSOs, All Application TSOs, or per Application/ set of Application TSOs of one BC-platform.
+The complete process of building the BC platform for the market-based allocation process is shown in Figure 21 and is divided into three steps: Implementation Preparation, Technical Implementation, and Operation.
+Each step has a different colour, which means it is the responsibility of either All TSOs, All Application TSOs, or per Application/ set of Application TSOs of one BC platform.